 Americans aren’t saving any money for either long-term or short-term goals.
 That’s absolutely zilch saved for emergencies or retirement.

-Fortunately, there are several savings buckets you could fill up by 2021, which could help you feel more confident going into the new year.
+Fortunately, there are several savings buckets you could fill up in 2022, which could help you feel more confident going into the new year.

 Savings Goal: Building an Emergency Fund

 Remember in A Christmas Story when Ralphie squeaks out the F-dash-dash-dash word?
 That, my friend, could be your reaction to a financial emergency.
 Lack of an emergency fund may be just one reason why 30% of Americans are always worried about their finances.